 Depending on how long a person has been dead when remains arrive at a funeral home, rigor mortis will need to be broken down.
 Rigor mortis is a state that occurs as soon as four to six hours after death.
 Rigor mortis is recognized by the stiffening of a body.
 Rigor mortis doesn’t last indefinitely and a body eventually will pass out of that state.
 However, in order to move ahead with the embalming process, rigor mortis must be “broken down.”
 This is accomplished through a process of essentially firmly massaging the limbs of a body until the remains become more pliable.

 As a reader may have noted, the term “embalming fluids” rather than “embalming fluid” is used in this discussion.
-This is intention because a typical embalmer will utilize more than one type of fluid in what fairly can be called an embalming cocktail.
+This is intentional because a typical embalmer will utilize more than one type of fluid in what fairly can be called an embalming cocktail.
 For example, an embalmer might use a combination of fluids to preserve a body that includes:

 Formaldehyde is the primary preservative oftentimes used in the embalming process.
 Chromatech and Metaflow are proprietary products that compliment the primary embalming fluid selected for a case.